 The 5G system shall minimize the signalling that is required prior to user data transmission.

-NOTE: The amount of signalling overhead may vary based on the amount of data to be transmitted, even for the same device.
+NOTE: The amount of signalling overhead may vary based on the amount of data to be transmitted, even for the same UE.

 6.6 Efficient content delivery